-Some are teaching we shall inherit the Kingdom in any case because grace is unconditional.
-Satan says you shall not surely die.
+Some are teaching that we will inherit the Kingdom anyway because grace is unconditional.
+This is Satan saying again that you shall not surely die.
 Paul says you will not inherit the Kingdom of God if you continue in sin.
 You will slay your own resurrection, the resurrection you had hoped would be to eternal life.

 What do you say?

 The fear of God is a healthy aspect of true Bible faith.
 The believer who does not fear God is deceived.
 He does not know the Lord.
-If we would be a true witness of God we must preach both the goodness and the severity of God.
+If we want to be a true witness of God, we must preach both the goodness and the severity of God.

 Genuine faith always results in a change in our behavior.
 We change our behavior because we fear the consequences of not obeying the commands of Christ and His Apostles.
 The proud American believer will have a problem with this.